 An ideal knowledge management system allows different individuals and teams to join forces and participate in the content-building process.

-It has a user management process in place, wherein you can add new users and groups, allot them a role – writer, editor, administrator, or viewer, and allow them to work together in a shared space.
+It has a user management system in place, wherein you can add new users and groups and allot them roles like writer, editor, administrator, or viewer — so they can work together in a shared space.

 2. Uninterrupted Search